 The investigation used women with different skin types: dry, oily or combination, and the study was also well-balanced across different phototypes.

-80% of visible aging on the face is from the sun
+The results?
+Eighty percent of visible aging on the face is from the sun.

 Through the study, researchers found that the sun is greatly responsible for visible aging in a woman’s face (including wrinkles and pigmentary disorders).
 While that might seem like a huge percentage, it means that 80% of skin aging can also be protected against and repaired over the years.
 Let’s take a look at how.